Threat has 'by no means reduced': Army chief on eastern Ladakh | Law-Order

 The threat in eastern Ladakh has ''by no means reduced'' and the Indian Army will continue to deal with the Chinese military in a ''firm'' and ''resolute'' manner, Chief of Army Staff Gen MM Naravane said on Wednesday referring to the 20-month-long border standoff that has seriously strained ties between the two countries.

-Gen Naravane also said that war or conflict is always an ''instrument of last resort'' but if it is thrust upon India, then the country will come out victorious.
+Gen Naravane also said that war or conflict is always an ''instrument of last resort'' but if it is thrust upon India, then the country will come out victorious,as he noted that the overall situation in eastern Ladakh is ''stable and under control''.

-Addressing a press conference ahead of Army Day on January 15, Gen Naravane said his forces have been maintaining the highest level of operational preparedness in eastern Ladakh and the threat assessment and internal deliberations have resulted in re-organisation and re-alignment of the troops.
+His comments at a press conference ahead of Army Day on January 15 came on a day India and China held the 14th round of Corps Commander level talks to resolve the military standoff in eastern Ladakh.

 The Army chief asserted that China's new land boundary law was not binding on India and that the Indian Army is more than adequately prepared to deal with any military ramifications of the legislation.